x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/retention-age.md

 # How retention age is calculated

-The Managed Folder Assistant (MFA) is one of many mailbox assistant processes that runs on mailbox servers.
+The Managed Folder Assistant (MFA) is one of many mailbox assistant processes that runs in Exchange Online.
 Its job is to process mailboxes that have a Retention Policy applied, add the Retention Tags included in the policy to the mailbox, and process items in the mailbox.
 If the items have a retention tag, the assistant tests the age of those items.
 If an item has exceeded its retention age, it takes the specified retention action.
 Retention actions include moving an item to the user's archive, deleting the item and allowing recovery, or deleting the item permanently.

 See [Retention tags and retention policies](retention-tags-and-policies.md) for more information.